Zephyr Security Overview¶

 This document is a living document.
 As new requirements, features, and changes are identified, they will be added to this document through the following process:

-- The security committee will review these changes and provide feedback or acceptance of the changes.
+The Zephyr Security Subcommittee will review these changes and provide feedback or acceptance of the changes.

 Current Security Definition¶